djsperka/vsg-progs/README.md

 # vsg-progs
 library and collection of visual stimulus programs written for the VSG and Visage from Cambridge Research Systems (http://crsltd.com)

-This represents 15+ yrs of development of visual stimuli using the Visage system from CRS (and its prececessor the VSG 2/5).
+This represents 20+ yrs of development of visual stimuli using the Visage system from CRS (and its prececessor the VSG 2/5).
-As such, there is quite a bit of old abandoned code which I will be clearing out and removing.
+As such, there is quite a bit of old abandoned code which I will be clearing out and removing, or maybe not.
+As of this writing (12/20/2024), the only stuff actively used is fixstim/alertlib, and the applications remote and CableTest.

 # setup
 - install boost